PARTNERSHIP WITH THE MIDDLE EAST INSTITUTE

 Together with Al Nahrain University in Baghdad, IPG organised a roundtable with students and graduates to discuss youth perspectives toward the reform process.
 The roundtable was chaired by Dr. Salam Jabar and opening remarks were provided by Ahmed Tabaqchali.

-GOOD GOVERNANCE AND RECONSTRUCTION: DOHUK
+GOOD GOVERNANCE AND RECONSTRUCTION: DUHOK

 More than 70 participants from across the region, Europe and the United States took part in parallel IPG workshop on good governance and peace-building.
 Workshop partners and supporters included Oxford University, King's College London, the European Union and the United Nations.